 The capabilities required for an effective approach depend on the type of transformation your organization is pursuing.
 Common transformations and their corresponding capabilities include the following:

 - Cultural integration: Strategic change management provides a robust cultural integration roadmap.
 This roadmap enables the organization and stakeholders to adapt and merge practices, habits, and principles, without sacrificing core values and beliefs.
-A strategically managed roadmap and commitment fostered through training, appreciation, and communication ensure a smooth cultural integration (e.g., in post-merger integrations or in the transition to managed services).
+A strategically managed roadmap and commitment fostered through training, appreciation, and communication ensures a smooth cultural integration (e.g., in post-merger integrations or in the transition to managed services).

 - Novel technologies/methods adoption: Novel or complex transformations require a change management approach designed specifically to manage unique impacts and increased risks.
 Examples include transformations involving artificial intelligence, robotic process automation, cloud migration, data-driven business model implementation, ESG, and new compliance requirements.